 As investment in productions abroad grows by the month, here are some of the best foreign series on Netflix to binge watch in bed.

 Only a country with a very different environmental tradition from the United States could produce a show like Occupied.
 In the not-so-distant future, the Norwegian Green Party, an environmentally friendly political formation, has taken control of the country, and has used their power to totally cease production of fossil fuels.
 Though the forward-thinking Norwegians are on board with the idea, well, the rest of the world...not so much.
 When the oil stops flowing, the EU authorizes Russia to conduct a soft invasion of Norway and the geopolitical intrigue begins.

 Occupied tells this story in a smaller way than you would expect from a series covering ideas of this magnitude.
 Don’t get us wrong: there are still gunfights and diplomatic intrigue.
 But, rather than attempt to capture the sweeping consequences of an environmental cold war, Occupied focuses on how such an event would impact the day-to-day lives of Norway’s civil servants.
 The result is an intimate and riveting portrait of a world turned upside down that still carries enough action to keep viewers on the edge of their seats.

-The dystopian YA craze has gone international, and Brazil’s first Netflix original drama deftly attempts to capitalize on that.
-Directed by the incredibly gifted cinematographer of City of God, Cesar Charlone, 3% captures everything the world loves about The Hunger Games or The 100 with a fraction of the budget.
+The dystopian YA craze has hit Brazil and it's extremely good.
+The first foreign TV series on the streaming platform is called 3% and directed by the incredibly gifted cinematographer of City of God, Cesar Charlone.
+3% captures everything the world loves about The Hunger Games or The 100 with a fraction of the budget.

 3%’s premise is going to sound familiar to anyone who has even a passing familiarity with The Hunger Games or the many copycats it has inspired.
 In this world, the bottom three percent of the population have a shot at a better life...that is if they can get themselves selected to be lifted out of the impoverished masses.